shailparmar03/bareMetalShrike-lite/01_bootupBlinky/README.md

 Done, finally! :relieved:

-Now you have a `boot2Blinky.uf2` that you can upload to a Pi Pico and see the fruits of your labor.
+Now you have a `boot2Blinky.uf2` that you can upload to a Shrike-lite and see the fruits of your labor.

 ### Clean Up the Mess
 Going through everything discussed so far, you must have generated many files and have typed a good amount of commands in the terminal.
 The GNU Make utility can be used to keep the folder containing the code clean and automate the build process.